ulastepe/analyzing-exchange/README.md

 **Evaluation of Regressions for USD/TRY Prices**

 Our three regression approaches—KNN, Decision Tree, and Random Forest—were evaluated on the USD/TRY exchange rate over the 2019–2024 period.
-The Random Forest model clearly outperforms the others, explaining **99.89%** of variance (R² = 0.9989) and achieving the lowest error magnitudes (RMSE = 0.3088 TRY, MAE = 0.1559 TRY).
+The Random Forest model clearly outperforms the others, explaining **99.89%** of variance (R² = 0.9989) and achieving the lowest error magnitudes.

-The KNN model provides a solid baseline (R² = 0.9959) but exhibits a larger average deviation (MAE ≈ 0.2943 TRY), while the single Decision Tree (R² = 0.9984) reduces variance (RMSE = 0.3712 TRY) but still trails the ensemble in overall accuracy.
+The KNN model provides a solid baseline (R² = 0.9959), while the single Decision Tree (R² = 0.9984) reduces variance but still trails the ensemble in overall accuracy.

 In the 10‐row sample above, Random Forest predictions remain within **±0.30 TRY** for typical mid‐range values (5.8–9.3 TRY) and within **±1.50 TRY** for extreme spikes (17–27 TRY), underscoring its ability to capture smooth devaluation trends.
 However, the increased dispersion at the extremes highlights the limitation of using only date‐based features: sudden, event‐driven jumps cannot be anticipated without additional context.